-Considerations for a Multi Language CMS
+Considerations for a Multi-Language CMS

 Global Site Architecture

-You should have the option to initiate the translation process both on-demand and in scheduled batches.
-But you wouldn’t want this content to go live without knowing for sure it’s accurate.
+You should have the option to initiate the translation process on-demand and in scheduled batches.
+But you wouldn’t want this content to go live without knowing it’s accurate.
 That’s where pseudolocalization, staging sites and in-CMS testing come into play.
 With these efforts, you can verify and test the result of this process before translation begins.

 Multilingual Content Management